YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 ## Suggested figure

-`12-math-research-case-study.svg` in the Agent design pattern illustration folder.
+`12-math-research-case-study.svg` gives the system overview; `23-research-loop.svg`
+shows the research-specific loop in more detail.